jproberson/business-card/README.md

 # business-card

-Just playing around with three.js to make a business card
+Not a real business card.
+Just wanted an excuse to try out three.js.

 `npm i`